 Stone finds further evidence of Socrates’s authoritarianism in the philosopher’s war against the Sophists.
 The Sophists were paid educators of the urban middle class, whereas Socrates schooled aristocrats for free while living on a modest inheritance.
-Socrates dismissed them on two grounds: first, with aristocratic disdain for the middle-class’s use of money to attain social power, he claims that true educators should not charge a fee; second, he contends that virtue is not a form of knowledge, at least not of rational or technical knowledge as opposed to mystical gnosis, and therefore can’t be taught.
+Socrates dismissed them on two grounds: first, with aristocratic disdain for the middle-class’s use of money to attain social power, he claimed that true educators should not charge a fee; second, he contended that virtue is not a form of knowledge, at least not of rational or technical knowledge as opposed to mystical gnosis, and therefore can’t be taught.

 Philosophically, the journalist Stone, with his reverence for evidence and clear communication, is frustrated and baffled by Socrates and Plato.
 He casts his lot instead with the pluralism of the Sophists and the more empirical method of Aristotle, who held that truth was not an ideal Platonic world set above this one but rather the abstract of observation and experience.